KoStard/relanotes_rs/src/README.txt

 - How will the user create new nodes?
     - Maybe add button to add new nodes, but add key binding too and maybe allow changing the new node type using only key bindings
+    - How will we handle that in the back-end?
+        - First of all the process has to be validated!
+            - For regular nodes we have to find a node with given name and group_id (using joins)
+                * Because the scope is group-level, we can't just check if the name appears in the loaded nodes...
+                We have to check with queries.
+            - For inherited nodes we have to find a node with given name and same associated_node_id
+                * These nodes can't be bound to nodes from other subgroups
+            - symlinks - just check the associated_node_id in current subgroup
+            - sticky_notes - just check the associated_node_id and name
+        - If the validation passes, you can create the node, add it to the graph and return to the front-end

+- how will be update node name/description?
+    - we'll add update method into the graph node

+- will the user be able to move the node?
+    * this will lead to graph structure changes!
+        * maybe this will lead to problems with paths in the front-end, because we are not generating the path in the back-end
+        (although this is currently computationally easy)
+    - maybe just allow the user to change the associated node

 - What will happen when user tries to remove a node that has children
     - Maybe that depends on what are the node types - maybe allow to remove the node if it has only sticky_notes